 Note: This is not process-specific.
-Therefore, if you want to wake a certain process at this timeout, you will have to use the sleep and wake primitives.
-Also, be cautious, as the kernel will panic if over 64 timers are set.
-[Is this still true?
-There was noise about dynamically allocated timers some time ago.]
+Therefore, if you want to wake a certain process at a timeout, you will have to use the sleep and wake primitives.
+The functions that you install through this mechanism will run in the same context that interrupt handlers run in.